End of World War II

 Historical Map of the Arctic & the Far North

 Despite Germany's surrender, Japan still fought on, finally being brought to terms in August when the United States dropped atomic bombs on Hiroshima and Nagasaki and the Soviet Union invaded Manchuria, Karafuto, and the Kuril Islands.
 The Second World War was finally at an end.

 Following the German signing of the Act of Surrender on 7 May in Reims, France, and 8 May in Berlin, Germany, a public holiday - Victory in Europe Day, or VE Day - was celebrated in Allied countries to mark the Allies' formal acceptance of Germany's surrender and the end of World War II in Europe.

 Allied occupation of Norway

-British forces, starting with the 1st Airborne Division in Operation Doomsday and followed by Force 134, maintain order in Norway until the full restoration of the Norwegian government and its armed forces
+British forces, starting with the 1st Airborne Division in Operation Doomsday and followed by Force 134, maintained order in Norway until the full restoration of the Norwegian government and its armed forces.

 Atomic bombing of Hiroshima

 After being briefed in Operations Order No. 35 - the atomic bombing of Hiroshima, Japan - the Boeing B-29 Superfortress bomber Enola Gay, piloted by Col. Paul Tibbets, departed from the US-occupied island of Tinian at 02:45 on 6 August 1945.
 Having reached Hiroshima, they released the Little Boy atomic bomb at 08:15 from a height of 9,400 m, making it to 18.5 km away before they felt the shock waves of the blast.
 The explosion and resultant firestorm killed some 70,000-80,000 people in the city, with another 70,000 injured and more later dying from the after-effects.